stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. note::

+    Matching is case-insensitive, so (php.todo)

-    After getting the response, you can iterate over it with a foreach loop
+  After getting the response, you can iterate over it with a ``foreach`` loop

     .. code-block:: php